The elegant new beach resort by Adrian Zecha in Vietnam features seamless indoor-to-outdoor living spaces and local stylistic flourishes.

-The resort, located 180km east of Ho Chi Minh City on a pristine five-kilometer white sand beach, opened in November following the total refurbishment of Princess D’Annam Resort & Spa, a one-time landmark among Vietnamese beachgoers that had been stuck in the doldrums in recent years.
+The resort located 2.5 hours drive east of Ho Chi Minh City on a five-kilometer white sand beach has opened following the total refurbishment of Princess D’Annam Resort & Spa.

 “We wanted to create a more contemporary and pure design look,” says David Hodkinson, a partner at Noor Design, the Ho Chi Minh City-based architecture and design firm that helped to usher in Azerai Ke Ga Bay.

 “One of the key elements was to open up the rather enclosed and insular spaces of the former resort, connecting them to the landscape and surroundings,” he adds.

 Steven Scott, Executive Director at Azerai Resorts, says the goal was to replan the interior design, opening areas to more natural light and encouraging seamless indoor-to-outdoor living spaces, both in the guest suites and public areas.

 “Architecturally, the resort was well-designed with colonial representation of tropical architecture—lots of soaring high ceilings and clustered buildings which flowed amid the mature landscape.
 It simply needed someone to look at the place with fresh ideas and bright eyes,” Scott says.